gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 04-remove-estimated-payouts
+## Current Branch: 05-server-changes-for-frontend
-Remove estimated payouts.
-Also more work that should have been done in the previouse branch moving season history to database.
+Biggest change was requiring the season id on the url path to get games.